ucsb-cs56/ucsb-cs56.github.io/_topics/postgres.md

 # Dumping a Heroku Postgres database

-This is documented here: <https://devcenter.heroku.com/articles/heroku-postgres-import-export>
+* This is documented here: <https://devcenter.heroku.com/articles/heroku-postgres-import-export>, but
+   * NOTE that you may need the `--app APP` suffix on the commands such as `heroku pg:backups:capture`